3D printers fall under Appendix A of the text for the tax credit but it is good to know that most 3D printers are not adequate.

 - Extension of the tax credit to expenses incurred for the training of employees and entrepreneurs;

 - It is recognized within the two-year period covered by the new measures (2021 and 2022).

-The government uncovers the cards on the extension of the incentives provided by the Transition 4.0 plan anticipated a few days ago during the presentation of the Budget Policy Document.
-In the first draft of the budget bill, article 9 is entirely dedicated to the "Extension of the tax credit for investments in capital goods "Transition 4.0" and the tax credit for investments in research and development, ecological transition, technological innovation 4.0 and other innovative activities".
+The government discovers the cards on the extension of the incentives provided by the Transition 4.0 plan anticipated a few days ago during the presentation of the Draft Budgetary Plan.
+In the first draft of the budget bill, Article 9 is entirely dedicated to the "Extension of the tax credit for investments in capital goods "Transition 4.0" and the tax credit for investments in research and development, ecological transition, technological innovation 4.0 and other innovative activities".

-The rule provides a three-year extension for capital goods and a ten-year extension for research, development, innovation and design activities, but brings with it a heavy reshaping of rates.
+The rule provides for a three-year extension for capital goods and a ten-year extension for research, development, innovation and design activities, but brings with it a heavy remodulation of rates.